fzi-forschungszentrum-informatik/BEMCom/services/tools/grafana/Readme.md

 **Timeseries data** can be of the above described data types.
 Simply choose the datapoint by its short name and the datatype.
 The dropdown also features an autoselection when typing.

-TODO: implement auto detection of available data types for the selected datapoint.

 #### Development